-East of the Leslie Street Spit and the Ashbridges Bay Treatment Plant, Toronto’s shoreline is 84.5% public: 31 kilometres of beaches and bluffs.
-This is only rivalled by the future state of the Port Lands, when Waterfront Toronto finished the new Don Mouth and converts the existing port channels into public promenades.
+East of the Leslie Street Spit and the Ashbridges Bay Treatment Plant, Toronto’s shoreline is 84.2% public: 31 kilometres of beaches, bluffs and peninsulas.
+This is only rivalled by the future state of the Port Lands, when Waterfront Toronto finishes the new Don Mouth and converts the existing port channels into public promenades.
 But the eastern shoreline is not untouched.
-Most of the alterations consist of artificial toes, piers and peninsulas, many of which exist to capture sand for the beaches, or protect the bluffs from erosion.
+Most of the alterations consist of manmade landmass to capture sand for the beaches, create artificial spits or protect the bluffs from lake erosion.

 Aerial view of Woodbine Beach, 1956.
 Images from City of Toronto Aerial Photographs collection.

 The East York beaches end at the Scarborough boundary, and the RC Harris Water Treatment Plant.
-Originally the site of Victoria Park (an actual park, the street was named for it), the plant was the result of its namesake Commissioner of Public Works, Rowland Caldwell Harris, and the architect he delegated significant authority to in its design, Thomas Canfield Pomphrey.
+Originally the site of Victoria Park (the actual park; the street was named for it), the plant built by the then-Commissioner of Public Works, Rowland Caldwell Harris, and the architect he delegated significant authority to in its design, Thomas Canfield Pomphrey.

 Still gathering info – more details coming soon!